 A radon and soil/stream sediment sampling program was carried out by RadonEx in early September 2015 over known, prospective conductors along the Mirror River in the central portion of the property.
 A total of 92 Ae horizon soil samples and 52 radon flux measurements were taken at amenable soil sample sites.
 In addition, 13 stream sediment samples were collected along the Mirror River.
 Radon gross flux values ranged from 0.09 to 0.64 pCi/m2/sec.
-Geochemical results from soil samples returned uranium values ranging from below detection limits (<2 ppm) to 3 ppm Utotal.
+Geochemical results from soil samples returned uranium values ranging from below detection limits (<2 ppm) to 3 ppm U{total}.
 Nickel values in soil samples varied from below detection limits (<1 ppm) to 3 ppm and copper values in soil samples ranged from below detection limits (<1 ppm) to 29 ppm.
-Stream-bottom sediment samples collected along the Mirror River within the survey area showed only two samples contained uranium at the minimum detection limit of 2 ppm.
-All other samples returned values below the minimum detectable amount of uranium.
+Stream-bottom sediment samples collected along the Mirror River within the survey area showed only two samples contained uranium at the minimum detectable amount of uranium.